 Skin shedding is a common cause of chapped lips.
 Once out of the womb, newborns begin to shed some of a layer called vernix caseosa, which protected them during gestation.
 It occurs anywhere on their body, including the lips.

 Skin peeling is commonly seen by the time an infant is 2 weeks old, but it may be noted at birth if past 40 weeks gestation.
-Many parents worry that this is a sign of a skin problem.
-In fact, this is not the case; the peeling is the normal process of sloughing the outermost skin layer.
+Many parents worry that this is a sign of a skin problem, but this is not the case.
+The peeling is the normal process of sloughing the outermost skin layer.
 Applying lotions or creams will have no effect on this process.

 2. Sucking the Lips